 Why Financial Wellness Should Matter to Employers

 For years, article after article has detailed the ill effects of financial stress on worker productivity.
 PricewaterhouseCoopers’ annual Financial Wellness Survey found that financial worries are the top cause of employee stress and that 32% of employees have been distracted by their financial situation at work.
 This percentage jumps to 50% for those employees who provide financial support to their parents or in-laws.
-Additionally, 49% of employees who are distracted by finances have spent three or more work hours each week thinking about or handling personal finance issues.
+Additionally, 49% of employees who are distracted by finances have spent three or more work hours each week thinking about or handling personal finance issues, such as retirement planning or wealth management.

 PricewaterhouseCoopers’ survey also notes that financially stressed employees are “more likely to leave for another employer that cares more about their financial well-being” (PwC pg 20).
 This higher employee turnover leads to increased training and hiring costs, as well as potential losses in productivity as remaining workers struggle to load balance.